London Car Accident Attorney

 Attorney Bruce R. Bentley is a member of the Million Dollar Advocates Forum, an esteemed trial lawyer group that only admits attorneys who have obtained settlements or verdicts in excess of a million dollars for clients in personal injury cases.
 Fewer than 1% of American lawyers enjoy this honor.

 Call (606) 332-2494 or fill out the contact form provided here to speak with an aggressive and experienced Kentucky car accident attorney.
-Bentley, George & Sparks can help you get your life back on track following an incident.
+Bruce Bentley, Attorney At Law can help you get your life back on track following an incident.
 We provide a free initial consultation to discuss your case.

 What does “choice no-fault” mean in regards to auto accidents?